The Anthroposphere

 The purpose of this course is to shed light on the development of the anthroposphere and to gain an understanding of the interaction between science and politics.
 Finally, we will discuss possible solutions to the crucial problem areas: human population growth, water and food supply, energy generation and consumption, and resulting changes in climate.
 The course will utilize online information.

-Jürgen Ewert was born in 1949 and grew up in a small village near the Baltic Sea in East Germany.
-After finishing school in 1968 he studied electrical engineering at the Technical University of Ilmenau.
-In 1972 Jürgen started working as a design engineer at a large company in East Berlin and joined the Academy of Science in Berlin in 1985.
-He had an opportunity to travel to the United States in August 1989, shortly before the Berlin Wall fell that November.
+Jürgen Ewert grew up in a small village near the Baltic Sea in East Germany.
+After finishing school, he studied electrical engineering at the Technical University of Ilmenau, then worked as a design engineer at a large company in East Berlin, where he joined the Academy of Science in 1985.
+He had an opportunity to travel to the United States in August 1989, shortly before the Berlin wall fell that November.
 Jürgen lives in Woodstock, Vermont.